By Lenah Bosibori

 “In integrated pest management, there is a reason why you find pests in your farms, pests and diseases are a sign that your crops are not health, for us because our soil was depleted, finding pests is a natural way of showing that our soil fertility is still increasing,” shares

-“For now, we are leaving them to be and we don’t interfere with the systems, our thinking is that pests attack weak crops, so if we let them be they will only attack weak crops and the healthy crops will remain and survive and we will harvest the strong crops,” notes Gachie.
+“For now, we are leaving them to be and we don’t interfere with the systems, our thinking is that pests attack weak crops, so if we let them be they will only attack weak crops, and the healthy crops will remain and survive and we will harvest the strong crops,” said Gachie.

-Apart from the farm letting pests to be, it is also promoting traditional farming methods.
-“We make sure that we have different varieties of crops, we also make our own seedlings with our own manure, we later transplant them and wait for the final products,” he notes
+Apart from the farm letting pests, it is also promoting traditional farming methods.
+“We make sure that we have different varieties of crops, we also make our own seedlings with our own manure, we later transplant them and wait for the final products,” he notes.

-Thiong’o Gachie a regenerative agriculture trainer at the farm showcasing the solar panels they use that pumps water from the borehole/Lenah Bosibori
+Thiong’o Gachie a regenerative agriculture trainer at the farm showcasing the solar panels they use that pump water from the borehole/Lenah Bosibori.

 According to Gachie, the farm currently has more than 80 species of crops.
 “Here we promote diversity of different species and our diversity comes with stability,” notes Gachie.